Generative Modelling With Inverse Heat Dissipation: Methods

-Another way to view the heat equation is through a well-known correspondence to the idea of Gaussian blur in image processing: In an infinite plane, simulating the heat equation up to time $t$ equivalent to a convolution with a Gaussian kernel with variance $\sigma_B^2=2t$~\cite{bredies2018mathematical}.
-In fact, similarly to the method outlined above, one way to efficiently evaluate Gaussian blur is to use the discrete Fourier transform~\cite{gonzales2018digital}, and some form of Gaussian blur could be used to frame a very similar forward process to ours.
-It is useful to know that these two are essentially dual views to the same problem, and $\sigma_B^2=2t$ can also be used as an effective length scale parameter for our process.
-The heat equation has the advantage that it exposes more directly the theoretical properties of the process, such as the scale-space, and is potentially better generalizable to other forward processes and data domains.
+The heat equation has a correspondence to the Gaussian blur operator in image processing: In an infinite plane, simulating the heat equation up to time $t$ equivalent to a convolution with a Gaussian kernel with variance $\sigma_B^2=2t$~\citep{bredies2018mathematical}.
+The heat equation has the advantage that it exposes the theoretical properties of the process, \eg, the frequency behaviour and boundary conditions, and is potentially better generalizable to other forward processes and data domains. \looseness-1